 Past headliners for the two-weekend event have included Rage Against the Machine, Childish Gambino, and Tame Impala.
 Diplo, Janelle Monae, The 1975, Lorde, Solange, Kid Cudi, Weezer, Khalid, and hundreds of others have also graced the many stages of Coachella.
 At the legendary Sahara Tent and Yuma Tent, EDM performances await from the likes of Skrillex, Zedd, and Martin Garrix.

 With lineups comprised of today's biggest musicians, it's no wonder this event sells out almost immediately every year when presale tickets (June) and general sale tickets (January) open to the public.
-Tickets for the 2019 event sold out the day they were released.

 Having trouble getting a wristband?
 Some passes are available through the waitlists or one of the Greater Palm Springs pass-plus-lodging packages.
 If you are lucky enough to secure passes, check the Coachella site to book on-site camping spots, VIP dinners, or even the plush Safari Tent lodgings.